ericburger/crossbardocs/pages/iotcookbook/Raspberry-Pi-Digital-Signage-Setup.md

 done;
 ```

 Be aware that even on a second-generation Pi, the full boot process takes a while - so be patient before deciding that you made a mistake somewhere along the way.

 The boot process erases any user changes since the last boot, so this should be OK for public usage.
 Of course, if you only need this as digital signage, just don't attach a mouse or keyboard!

 ## Components to load

 If you want to control what the browser displays, we currently offer two components which both utilize WAMP connections:

-* [browserremote](Browser Remote Control) which allows you to control the contents of another tab (i.e. you can display arbitrary web pages), as well as reloading the current tab or navigating away from it.
+* [Browser Remote Control](Browser-Remote-Control) which allows you to control the contents of another tab (i.e. you can display arbitrary web pages), as well as reloading the current tab or navigating away from it.
 (There is a problem with Chromium opening a new tab in a separate Window, so if you want to use this feature a bit of manual setup is required after startup.)
-* [revealremote](Reveal.js Remote Control) which allows you to remote control a [Reveal.js](http://lab.hakim.se/reveal-js/#/) presentation.
+* [Reveal Remote Control](Reveal-Remote-Control) which allows you to remote control a [Reveal.js](http://lab.hakim.se/reveal-js/#/) presentation.
 These are authored in HTML, and offer you the full power of the browser in your presentations.